Adrian-Ng/Adrian-Ng.github.io/_java/VaR/04-var-volatility.md

 toc: true
 mathjax: true
 classes: wide
+header:
+    image:
 ---

 {% include figure image_path="/assets/images/var/Volatility.png" %}

 We calculate daily volatility as the _standard deviation_ of the __daily percentage change__ (= daily returns) of the stock price.
-Our implement implmentation for returning the daily percentage change is defined in the class [PercentageChange.java](https://adrian.ng/java/var/intro/#percentagechange)
+Our implmentation for returning the daily percentage change is defined in the class [PercentageChange.java](https://adrian.ng/java/var/#percentagechange)

 We explore a number of ways of estimating volatility: